outdreamer/build-a-cure-1/docs/specific_problem_analysis/investment_analysis.md

 			- when you standardize products to the information interface, you can more clearly calculate which algorithms to invest in & optimize (allocation algorithms, instruction optimization algorithms, supply chain optimization algorithms, calculation algorithms, metric-identifying algorithms, system fitting algorithms, etc)

 	- example alternative combinations

+		- the reasons to choose between these vary but the more coordinated investment & labor there is, the more valuable certain options become.

+		- example: if one person buys infrastructure & another person buys innovation to invalidate that infrastructure, theres a future collision creating a market for updating the infrastructure.
+But if they coordinate their investments, they can organize resources to achieve an interim infrastructure state trajectory that will enable compatibility with innovated infrastructure & innovation investment.

 		- strategy: 'buying adjacent independence-generating products'
 			- investment: purchase vaccines, laptops, & clean water generator